thplat/Observer/README.md

 ### Queued Observer Notifications

 Observers can be only notified from within an Observable.
 However instead of immediately notifying all Observers the notifications can be queued.
-They can then be flushed at a later point of script execution.
+They can then be flushed at a later point of script execution from the outside environment.

 To register a queued notification the `queueObserverNotification` may be called on an Observable.